 Again on the 23rd of July, 2019 we bought 5 shares at Rs.
 285 per share.
 After this transaction got settled on the 25th of the same month, now we have 15 shares of Deepak Nitrite at a total investment cost of (3,000 + 1,425) = Rs.
 4,425/-.

-In simple words, the settlement date of a trade is the day the particular share entered in your Demat account and the trade got finalized.
-In the case of most brokers, it is T + 2 or Trading Day + 2 days.
+In simple words, the settlement date of a trade is the day the particular share entered into your Demat account and the trade got finalized.
+In India, it is T + 2 or Trading Day + 2 days.

 Again on the 24th of July, 2019, we bought 5 more shares of Deepak Nitrite at a price of Rs.
 277 per share which got settled on the 26th of the same month.
 After this buying session, the total number of shares we have now is 20 Shares and the total amount invested is ( 4,425 + 1,385) = Rs.
 5,810/-.